Start // Support // Technotes // Technotes - Fiber Optics // SK010PA // SK010PA applications

 Adjustment using the Poincaré sphere

 The radius of this circle indicates the quality of the alignment, since it shows the angle deviation between the fiber polarization axis and the polarization axis of the incoming radiation.
-For an optimally aligned ideal fiber, the data circle converges to a single point, the center of the circle.
+For an optimally aligned ideal fiber, the data circle converges to a single point: the center of the circle.
 Generally, this center represents the mean polarization state of the particular alignment.
 For an ideal PM-fiber, it is located on the equator of the Poincaré sphere.

 SK010PA PER adjustment routine - bad alignment